Radical Penectomy

 Why is it done?

-• Confirmed penis cancer, infiltrating and destructing most of the penis.
+• Confirmed penis cancer, infiltrating most of the penis.

 How is it done?

-• This procedure is done under general anaesthetic.
+• This procedure is done under general anesthetic.

 • Supine position.